pouchdb/pouchdb/CONTRIBUTING.md

 The value is a comma-separated list of key values, where the key-values are separated by colons.

+Some Level adapters also require a standard database name prefix (e.g. `riak://` or `mysql://`), which you can specify like so:

+    LEVEL_PREFIX=riak://localhost:8087/

 ### Testing Pouch in a shell

 For quick debugging, you can run an interactive Node shell with the `PouchDB` variable already available: